douglaskataki/oscp-report-notes/OSCP-exam-report-template_2022.md

 For the exam, I used my Metasploit/Meterpreter allowance on the following machine: `192.168.xxx.xxx`

-## Appendix - Other types of code used
+## Appendix - Other types of codes that were used